direwolf420/tSpritePadder/README.md

 # tSpitePadder
+Creates ready-to-use sprites for Terraria tiles given a normal sprite.
+Comes with some additional features .

 ## How to use
 Install [.NET Framework 4.7.2](https://dotnet.microsoft.com/download/dotnet-framework/thank-you/net45-web-installer) if you haven't already, download latest [release (zip or exe)](https://github.com/direwolf420/tSpritePadder/releases), Start it.